QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: QUBO Compilation

 There are many possible quadratization methods for writing QUBO models from higher-degree pseudo-Boolean functions~\cite{dattani:2019}.
-By leveraging {Julia}'s multiple dispatch paradigm, \texttt{ToQUBO.jl} allows its users to extend the quadratization interface by implementing their own degree reduction algorithms.
-Currently, two single-term quadratization techniques have already been implemented: one for negative and the other for positive terms.
+By leveraging \texttt{Julia}'s multiple dispatch paradigm, \texttt{ToQUBO.jl} allows its users to extend the quadratization interface by implementing their degree reduction algorithms.
+For more details on various quadratization schemes, refer to~\cite{dattani:2019} Currently, two single-term quadratization techniques have already been implemented: one for negative terms and the other for positive terms.

-The standard reduction method for negative terms, labeled as NTR-KZFD, was introduced by Kolmogorov and Zabih, and later by Freedman and Drineas~\cite{dattani:2019}.
-It reduces a single term, introducing a single auxiliary variable $w$, as follows.
+The standard reduction method for negative terms, labeled NTR-KZFD, was introduced by Kolmogorov and Zabih~\cite{kolmogorov2004energy}, and later by Freedman and Drineas~\cite{freedman2005energy}, reduces a single term introducing a single auxiliary decision variable $w$, as follows.

-Moreover, the default positive term quadratization technique, named PTR-BG, was developed by Boros and Grubner~\cite{dattani:2019}.
-It is also focused on single terms with degree higher than two and works with $k-2$ extra variables $w_{i}$, where $k$ is the number of variables in the original high-order term, as presented below
+Moreover, the default positive term quadratization technique, named PTR-BG, was developed by Boros and Grubner~\cite{boros2014quadratization}.
+It is also focused on single terms with a degree higher than two and works with $k-2$ extra decision variables $w_{i}$, where $k$ is the number of variables in the original high-order term, as presented here